bwilson09/TermProjectSSW/TermProject/README.md

 	- Add, edit, and delete teams

 Project Structure:
-	We began this project based on the specs in the first version of the project details, which did not include the actual database.
-As a result, our initial implementation did not account for the BowlingUser table or the division table.
-We also began the project well before the suggested controller structure and naming conventions were provided, so a lot of the controller names / property names etc differ from what was suggested later on.
+	We started working on this project based on the specs in the first version of the project details, which did not include the BowlingUser/Division tables in the database and the suggested controller structure.
+As a result, our implementation does not follow the suggested structure, and some of our variable/property names differ from what's in the final version of the database.

 Notes:
 	UserController and User view pages refer to the Admin features that are only accessible after logging in.